 These settings above are provided as an example and can be useful when the set of endpoints connecting to an existing VPN are unmanaged and may include a variety of FortiClient versions deployed at different times.

 As a best practice for new deployments, it is recommended to instead use more secure Phase 1 and Phase 2 encryption settings such as below.
-These changes would only be effective if made on both FortiClient and FortiOS:
+The VPN would only be functional if the changes are made on both FortiClient and FortiOS:

 IKE version 2 is also required if using single-sign-on authentication with an IPsec dial-up gateway.
 See this KB article Technical Tip: Recommended basic configuration for SSL VPN to IPsec VPN migration with SAML authenti... for an example of migrating SSL VPN single-sign-on to IPsec VPN single-sign-on.